Frequently Asked Questions

 Do patients need an app to message me?

 No, there are two ways for patients to message with providers on Spruce.
 They can either create a Spruce account from your invite on their phone or computer or they can send an SMS to your Spruce phone number, just like they would with any other number.

 Both methods of message can be HIPAA-compliant (see our White Paper on the subject), so it is completely up to you and your patient as to which you both prefer.

 Does Spruce support fax?

 Yes, you can send and receive digital faxes with your Spruce account.
 We can provide you with a new fax number, or we can transfer your existing fax number over to your Spruce account.
-Spruce stores faxes in a HIPAA-compliant way in the app.
+Spruce stores faxes in a HIPAA-compliant way in the app available on your computer or phone app.
 Learn more about how to use Spruce’s digital fax in here.

 Do you offer a HIPAA-compliant phone line?